Online Graph Topology Learning from Matrix-valued Time Series: Online Graph Learning

 where when $k \in \KD$, $E_k \in \R^{NF\times NF}, \mbox{ with } [E_k]_{i,j} = 1, \mbox{ if } i=j=k, \mbox{ otherwise } 0$, when $k \in \KF$, $E_k \in \R^{F\times F}$ is almost a zero matrix except

 when $k \in \KN$, $E_k \in \R^{N\times N}$ is almost a zero matrix except

-\end{lemma} In Figure \ref{fig-online: ep orthogonal basis}, we give an example of this orthogonal basis of $\KG$ for $N=3, F=2$, where $U_k$ are visualized with respect to their non-zero entries.
+\end{lemma} In Figure \ref{fig-online: ep orthogonal basis}, an example of this orthogonal basis of $\KG$ for $N=3, F=2$, is given, where $U_k$ are visualized with respect to their non-zero entries.

-We can find that each $U_k$ relates to one variable of $\diag(M), M_\mathrm{F}$ and $M_\N$, and characterises how it contributes to the structure of $M$ by repeating at multiple entries.
+It can be found that each $U_k$ relates to one variable of $\diag(M), M_\mathrm{F}$ and $M_\N$, and characterises how it contributes to the structure of $M$ by repeating at multiple entries.
 Thus, taking the inner product with $U_k$ actually calculates the average value of an arbitrary matrix over these entries.
 This is important to understand how to project an arbitrary matrix onto $\KG$.

 It is easy to verify that $\langle U_k,U_{k^\prime}\rangle_{\mathbf{F}} = 0$ for any $k \neq k^\prime$ in $K$, and $(U_k)_k$ spans $\KG$.
 Thus the normalized matrices $U_k/\|U_k\|_\mathbf{F}, k \in K$ form an orthonormal basis of $\KG$.
 We introduce the orthogonal projection onto $\KG$ and provide an explicit formula to calculate it using $(U_k/\|U_k\|_\mathbf{F})_k$ in Proposition \ref{prop: projection_KG}. \begin{prop} For a matrix $A \in \R^{NF\times NF}$, its orthogonal projection onto $\KG$ is defined by